Physical Therapy Guide to Osteoarthritis of the Hip

 - Watching how you climb stairs, how you move from one position to another, etc.

 Your physical therapist may use additional tests to look for problems in other parts of your body, such as your lower back.
-The therapist may recommend that you consult with an orthopedist, who can order diagnostic testing such as an X-ray or magnetic resonance imaging (MRI) to confirm the diagnosis.
+The therapist may recommend that you consult with an orthopedist, who can order diagnostic testing such as an X-ray or MRI to confirm the diagnosis.

 How Can a Physical Therapist Help?